goyalmunish/request_response_stats/README.md

 $ gem install request_response_stats
 ```

-Add following to the controller whose request response stats are to be captured.
+Include `RequestResponseStats::ControllerConcern` to the controller whose request response stats are to be captured.
 For example,

 ```ruby
 class ApplicationController < ActionController::Base